Theory of functional principal component analysis for discretely observed data: Eigen-estimation for discretely observed functional data

-Before introducing our theoretical, we shall give a comprehensive synopsis for eigenfunction estimation problem in FDA.
-We start with the following resolvent series \eqref{eq:ptb-hall} and illustrate how it is applied in statistical analysis.
+Before delving into the theoretical details, we provide an overview of eigenfunction estimation in functional data analysis.
+We start with the resolvent series {shown in Equation \eqref{eq:ptb-hall}} and illustrate its application in statistical analysis,